What is a VPN?

 VPN explained: video review

-Check our video review explaining VPNs and if you should use them all the time in 2025.
+Check our video review explaining VPNs and whether you should use them all the time in 2026.

 VPN protocols

-The primary function of a VPN protocol or tunneling protocol is to establish a safe tunnel between your device and the VPN server.
-When a VPN connects to a VPN server, it creates a tunnel to send data.
+The primary function of a VPN protocol, or tunneling protocol, is to establish a safe connection between your device and the VPN server.
+When a VPN app connects to a VPN server, it creates a tunnel to send data.
 The protocol used to create this connection determines how your data is sent through the network.

 Some protocols are more secure, some are faster, some are better on mobile devices or older PCs, some are better at bypassing firewalls, and some are just outdated.